apache/incubator-brooklyn/docs/guide/java/common-usage.md

 - *entity spec* defines an entity, so that one or more such entities can be created; often used by clusters/groups to define how to instantiate new children.
 - *entity factories* are often used by clusters/groups to define how to instantiate new children.
-- *traits* (mixins) providing certain capabilities, such as Resizable and Balanceable
+- *traits* (mixins) providing certain capabilities, such as Resizable and Balanceable.
 - *Resizable* entities can re-sized dynamically, to increase/decrease the number of child entities.
 - *Movable* entities can be migrated between *balanceable containers*.
 - *Balanceable containers* can contain *movable* entities, where each contained entity is normally associated with